ohata-toast/Maps/zh/android-sdk-guide.md

 ### Project Configuration
-Add a repository for iNavi maps in the build.gradle file of the project and the app module level, as below, and set dependency.
+Since iNavi Maps SDK is deployed via Bintray, set a repository for the build.gradle file of the project and at the app module level and add dependency on iNavi Maps SDK like below.
-> The Andriod SDK for iNavi Maps shall be deployed via Bintray, and it may change depending on policy after Beta period ends (to be posted before schedule).

 ```gradle
 /* Root Project build.gradle */